BUTANE-Smart-Chain/Butane-docs/docs/protocol/concepts/transactions.md

 - The transaction is broadcasted to the network and added to a transaction pool consisting of all other pending network transactions.
 - A validator must pick your transaction and include it in a block in order to verify the transaction and consider it "successful".

-For a more detailed explanation of the transaction lifecyle, see [the corresponding section](https://docs.cosmos.network/main/basics/tx-lifecycle).

 The transaction hash is a unique identifier and can be used to check transaction information, for example, the events emitted, if was successful or not.